 “Afterwards I looked up and saw Ted.
 He said, ‘Oh, God, I thought you were dead,’ because they didn’t have me on the list when he went to check.
 I was so sick and was trying to sleep, I couldn’t give them my name.
 They kept asking me questions, this and that, picking me up, and all I wanted was for them to leave me alone.”

 On 24 March 1942, Soviet authorities in Teheran consented to a British-Polish evacuation base in Pahlevi.
-Previously, the Soviets had professed ignorance of the Polish evacuation from the USSR port of Krasnovodsk on the Caspian Sea.9
+Previously, the Soviets had professed ignorance of the planned evacuation of Poles from the USSR port of Krasnovodsk on the Caspian Sea to Persia.9

 Three reconnaissance parties in Pahlevi had made “tentative arrangements” to receive 2,500 Poles a week for an unspecified time from 27 March 1942.
 Instead, a “sudden change of plan by Soviet High Command” allowed only eight days to evacuate about 45,000 Poles, and increased the expected daily number of evacuees from an average of 357 to 5,625.
 The Soviets added to the pressure by stating in their announcement that the start date for the evacuation was to be the following day, 25 March.10